 Contact wound is further divided into two i.e., Hard contact and loose contact.

-Near contact Wound
+2. Near Contact Wound

 The muzzle of the weapon is held suitably far from the body so that the soot is not deposited on the body, yet unburnt/burnt particles spread to form tattooing near the wound.
-However, in cases of Desi Katta, one should not jump to the conclusion in determining the distance as they are made illegally without proper manufacturing rather it should be done in a ballistic laboratory by test-firing the bullet.
+However, in case of Desi Katta, one should not jump to the conclusion of determining the distance as they are made illegally without proper manufacturing rather it should be done in a ballistic laboratory by test-firing the bullet.

 In these wounds, the firearm is far away from the body and only the bullet is able to strike the body.
 An important aspect of country-made firearms is that the barrel is greased, therefore, the entry wound is surrounded by bullet wipes which can be confused for soot powder.